doomjoshuaboy/CVS-Redux/README.md

 Kamekaze (for Round Transition Module)

 ## Instructions
-### Since this Screenpack includes some ZSS or Lua that needs replacement, this section is required:
+### Since this Screenpack includes some ZSS or Lua that needs replacement, this section is required.

-To Add EXTRAS:
+1. Download the [Nightly][https://github.com/ikemen-engine/Ikemen-GO/releases/tag/nightly] And [My Screenpack][https://github.com/doomjoshuaboy/CVS-Redux/releases]
+2. Extract Nightly to any folder you want then extract the ScreenPack inside `ikemen_go/data`.

-* Load IKEMEN_GO first then close it OR Exit, it will give you extras in your "save" Folder.
+3. Load IKEMEN_GO first then close it OR Exit, it will give you extras in your "save" Folder.

-* Open up the folder you should see a "config.ini" File.
+4. Open up the folder you should see a "config.ini" File.

-* Load it up with your favorite Text editor (Recommendation: Visual Studio Code or Notepad++)
+5. Load it up with your favorite Text editor (Recommendation: Visual Studio Code or Notepad++)
 ``` [Common]
 ; Common animations using character's local sprites
 Air     = data/common.air